slamora/brackets-wiki/Preview-Images-Research.md

 * A HTML doc with the image is placed in place of the editor.
 A document for an image is a new type of immutable document.
 * ImageDocument asserts / throws errors when any text-related APIs are called.
 * DocumentManager.getDocumentForPath(fullPath) on path to image returns ImageDocument.
-* DocumentCommandHandlers.doOpen() generates a special image document that is immutable and has no editor, the .
+* DocumentCommandHandlers.doOpen() generates a special image document
+* ImageDocument is immutable

-* ImageDocument has no editor, just a view
+* ImageDocument has no editor, but a view
 * DocumentManager.getCurrentDocument()  - returns Document, standard document or image document
 * Image document does not have any of the methods related to text.
 * EditorManager.getCurrentFullEditor - returns NULL when ImageDocument is displayed